mwaylabs/generator-m-ionic/README.md

 #### gulp build-vars
 Inject variables into your angular app -namely your `Config` constants which are defined in `app/*/constants/config-const.js`- during a build.

-Adding the `--buildVars` flag to `gulp build` or any gulp task that runs `gulp build` implicitly, for instance:
+Adding the `--buildVars` flag to any gulp task that runs `gulp build` implicitly or `gulp watch`, for instance:
 ```sh
 gulp watch --buildVars='key:value,keys2:value2'
 ```